KenKundert/quantiphy/doc/user.rst

 In this the value is ``10*period``, which is a float and so has no name, units, or description attributes, but the model is ``period`` that has all three attributes, but the name name and description, coming from a quantity, are ignored.
-As such, they specified explicitly using the *name* and *desc* named arguments.
+Instead, they are specified explicitly using the *name* and *desc* arguments.

 Specifying *binary* as *True* allows you to use the binary scale factors.
 The